 Women, specifically mothers, in recovery from addiction face a unique set of challenges.
 According to a manuscript published in the International Journal of High-Risk Behaviors & Addiction, “most women participating in substance abuse treatment are of childbearing age, and many of them have children who both are affected by and influence the mother’s substance abuse and treatment behaviors.”
-Many mothers struggling with addiction share common obstacles that often include low self-worth, problematic relationships with family members, lack of support, as well as gender-specific stigmas that often impede recovery.
+Many mothers struggling with addiction share common obstacles, including low self-worth, problematic relationships with family members, lack of support, and gender-specific stigmas that often impede recovery.

 Trauma and Abuse